-With tax time upon us, being aware of possible tax fraud and tax-related identity theft is important.
+With COVID-19 present in our daily lives, being aware of possible fraud and identity theft is important.
 While some instances of scams and fraudulent funds may seem legitimate, there are ways to determine if they are or not.
 Here are some examples to keep in mind:

-Employees in the Credit Union's Loss Prevention Department can assist members if they have uncertainty with a tax return check or situation.
+Employees in the Credit Union's Loss Prevention Department can assist members if they have uncertainty a situation.
 Contact us here